swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 }
 ```

 The necessity to pass an actor system to each newly created distributed actor is because the system is the one assigning and managing identities.
-While we don't discuss those details in depth in this proposal, here is a short pseudo-code of why passing this system is necessary:
+While we don't discuss those details in depth in this proposal, here is a short pseudocode of why passing this system is necessary:

 ```swift
 // Lifecycle interactions with the system during initialization